casualGamer-dev/Nuon/src/lib/crypt_ops/certs.md

 napkin.
 The torcert.c file is used for manipulating these certificates and their associated keys.

-(Additionally, the Tor directory design uses a fairly wide variety of documents that include keys and which are signed by keys.
+(Additionally, the Nuon directory design uses a fairly wide variety of documents that include keys and which are signed by keys.
 You can consider these documents to be an additional kind of certificate if you want.)